Alpha-synuclein: Clinical significance

 Positive α-Synuclein staining of a Lewy body from a patient who had Parkinson's disease.

 Alpha synuclein, having no single, well-defined tertiary structure, is an intrinsically disordered protein, with a pI value of 4.7, which, under certain pathological conditions, can misfold in a way that exposes its core hydrophobic residues to the intracellular milieu, thus providing the opportunity for hydrophobic interactions to occur with a similar, equally exposed protein.
 This could lead to self assembly and subsequent aggregation into large, insoluble fibrils known as amyloids.
 The conversion of soluble alpha synuclein into highly ordered, cross-β sheet, fibrillar structures does not, as previously thought, follow a two-step mechanism, rather, occurs through a series of transient, soluble oligomeric intermediates.
 In 2011, two groups published their findings that unmutated α-synuclein forms a stably folded tetramer that resists aggregation, asserting that this folded tetramer represented the relevant in vivo structure in cells, thereby relieving alpha synuclein of its disordered status.
 Proponents of the tetramer hypothesis argued that in vivo cross-linking in bacteria, primary neurons and human erythroleukemia cells confirmed the presence of labile, tetrameric species.
 However, despite numerous in-cell NMR reports demonstrating that alpha synuclein is indeed monomeric and disordered in intact E. coli cells, it is still a matter of debate in the field despite an ever growing mountain of conflicting reports.
 Nevertheless, alpha-synuclein aggregates to form insoluble fibrils in pathological conditions characterized by Lewy bodies, such as Parkinson's disease, dementia with Lewy bodies and multiple system atrophy.
 These disorders are known as synucleinopathies.
 In vitro models of synucleinopathies revealed that aggregation of alpha-synuclein may lead to various cellular disorders including microtubule impairment, synaptic and mitochondrial dysfunctions, oxidative stress as well as dysregulation of Calcium signaling, proteasomal and lysosomal pathway.
 Alpha-synuclein is the primary structural component of Lewy body fibrils.
 Occasionally, Lewy bodies contain tau protein; however, alpha-synuclein and tau constitute two distinctive subsets of filaments in the same inclusion bodies.
 Alpha-synuclein pathology is also found in both sporadic and familial cases with Alzheimer's disease.
+The alpha-synuclein seed amplification assay (SAA) using cerebrospinal fluid demonstrated high diagnostic performance in distinguishing synucleinopathies with Lewy bodies from control subjects.
+Additionally, SAA kinetics are associated with cognitive impairment and predict the development of dementia.